abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 	delete[] population;
 }
 ```
-Notice which on 'getFitnesses', we had to "invert" the fitness values in case of maximization is disabled.
+Notice that on 'getFitnesses', we had to "invert" the fitness values in case of maximization is disabled.
 That's because the roulette always favours the individuals which have the biggest range of values.
 So we need to do this little trick by subtracing by the maximum value found.

 Questions, please?
 No?
 Alright, let's then advance with the implementation of the inner loop.
 ``` C++ genetic_algorithm.cpp